awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-cliwalk.md

 `The aws:softwareInventory plugin can only be invoked via ssm-associate`\.

 **Note**
-An instance can have only have one Inventory association configured at a time\.
+An instance can have only one Inventory association configured at a time\.
 If you configure an instance with two or more Inventory associations, the association doesn't run and no inventory data is collected\.

 ## Quickly Configure All of Your Managed Instances for Inventory \(CLI\)<a name="sysman-inventory-cliwalk-all"></a>